Doral Personal Injury Lawyers

 • On March 30, 2019, at 3:37 am, an accident led to 2 fatalities at the intersection between 102nd Ave and NW 66th St.

-More recently, on March 8, 2020, a Doral car accident led to the death of four young individuals, ranging from 20 to 21 years old, on Palmetto Expressway.
+More recently, on March 8, 2020, a Doral car accident led to the death of four young individuals, ranging from 20 to 21 years old, on the Palmetto Expressway.

 • 295 were bicycle accidents